 9. Rethink functions relating to the shopping cart

-Many sites have already incorporated this phenomenon by allowing visitors to save their favourites or create a shopping list.
-Tracking and analysing these features can give you a lot of information about the intentions of your visitors and how far along they are in their purchase decision.
+Many sites have already incorporated this phenomenon by allowing visitors to save their favorites or create a shopping list.
+Tracking and analyzing these features can give you a lot of information about the intentions of your visitors and how far along they are in their purchase decision.
 Are they here to buy or just for information?

 The answer will provide you with powerful insights about your shopping cart abandonment rate and how to follow up with visitors who did not complete their transaction.